Emotions, music, and you.

 Different types of music can even strongly affect thought contents.
 Listening to ‘heroic’ themed music provokes positive thoughts and makes people feel less afraid, while listening to sad music provokes more calm or demotivating thoughts.
 This powerful effect of music has implications for using music as a part of wellness in daily life.
 Using music to affect health and well-being has been around since Ancient Greece, so it’s not a new concept.

 Music’s direct link to emotion and physiological responses in the body means music plays a huge role in everyday experiences.

 At feelcbd we’re always looking for different ways to hone in on achieving the experiences we seek, so as a fun office project we started curating experience playlists and making a conscious effort to incorporate them in our own lives to see the results.
 As a team we are so ecstatic about the results that we have decided we want to share these playlists with the world!

-We will be releasing new experience playlists on The Feels to help you reach the experiences you seek.
+We will be releasing new experience playlists to help you reach the experiences you seek.
 These playlists have been carefully crafted to have a flow and are meant to be played in the order provided.
 We will embed these Spotify playlists into our posts for your listening pleasure, and as we continue to add new lists we will archive them below.

 Keep an eye out for upcoming playlists soon to be released!

 Have suggestions or want to collaborate and create your own lists to share with the world?
 Hit us up on the live chat or on social and let’s make some magic!